tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 7. Implement Map Loading Indicator
 ==================================

 You may have noticed while testing the app, that it can take some time for a layer to load.
-In this step we add a loading image to indicate to the user that the map is loading, so they don't keep pressing the load button impatiently.
+In this step you will add a loading image to indicate to the user that the map is loading, so they don't keep pressing the load button impatiently.

 1. Download this :download:`animated map loading image <./resources/map-loader.gif>` or find one that you like and save it to the :file:`public/images` directory.